Olivia O: Inside Ulstein Verft's 88 Metre Espen Øino-Designed Explorer Yacht

 Nonetheless, she says that the logistics of working with companies in the US and in Germany for installation by local contractors in Malta has been punishing.
 “It has been a challenge.
 When they first rang me up, I said, “no thanks” because the scale of the yacht was very large.”

 Work is now nearly finished, and the yacht be officially delivered early in the New Year.
-Olivia O draws 4.8m and has a fastest recorded speed of 15.8 knots, according to AIS data from Marine Traffic.
+Olivia O draws 4.4m and has fastest recorded speed of 16.6 knots according to AIS data from BOAT International’s BOATPro.